 Under our bylaws, any proposal other than an election of directors is decided by a majority of the votes properly cast for and against such proposal, except where a larger vote is required by law or by our Tenth Amended and Restated Certificate of Incorporation, or certificate of incorporation, or bylaws.
-Abstentions and broker "non-votes" are not included in the tabulation of the voting results on any such proposal and, therefore, do not have an impact on such proposals.
+To be approved, such proposals must receive "for" votes from a majority of the votes properly cast on such proposal.
+Abstentions and broker "non-votes" do not have an impact on such proposals.
 A broker "non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item, and has not received instructions from the beneficial owner.

 If your shares are held in "street name" by a brokerage firm, your brokerage firm is required to vote your shares according to your instructions.
-If you do not give instructions to your brokerage firm, the brokerage firm will still be able to vote your shares with respect to certain "discretionary" items, but will not be allowed to vote your shares with respect to "non-discretionary" items.
-Proposal No. 1 is a "non-discretionary" item.
-If you do not instruct your broker how to vote with respect to this proposal, your broker may not vote for this proposal, and those votes will be counted as broker "non-votes."
-Proposal No. 2 is considered to be a discretionary item, and your brokerage firm will be able to vote on this proposal even if it does not receive instructions from you.

-To be elected, the directors nominated via Proposal No. 1 must receive a plurality of the votes cast and entitled to vote on the proposal, meaning that the director nominees receiving the most votes will be elected.
-Shares voting "withheld" have no effect on the election of directors.
+If you do not give instructions to your brokerage firm, the brokerage firm will still be able to vote your shares with respect to "discretionary" items, but will not be allowed to vote your shares with respect to "non-discretionary" items.
+Proposal Nos.
+1 and 2 are "non-discretionary" items.
+If you do not instruct your broker how to vote with respect to these proposals, your broker may not vote for these proposals, and those shares will be counted as broker "non-votes."
+Proposal No. 3 is considered to be a discretionary item, and your brokerage firm will be able to vote on this proposal even if it does not receive instructions from you.
+To be elected, the directors nominated via Proposal No. 1 must receive a plurality of the votes properly cast on the election of directors, meaning that the director nominees receiving the most "for" votes will be elected as directors.
+Votes that are "withheld" and broker non-votes will have no impact on the election of directors.